SUSE-Enceladus/monitoring/README.md

 The script checks that the expected repositories are enabled and that directories for these repositories exist.
 It uses a configuration file, by default /etc/rmt-utils/rmt_repository_config.json

+# check_old_files

+The script monitors that files older than given number of minutes don't exist in a directory.